brunobat/quarkus-observability-demo/quarkus-observability-demo-micrometer/README.md

-# Quarkus observability demo with resteasy
+# Quarkus observability demo with Micrometer

 If the demo is too simple, it will not be very realistic, therefore this uses:
 * Resteasy